statechannels/statechannels/packages/nitro-protocol/docs/app-devs/quick-start-dapp.md

 window.channelProvider.mountWalletComponent('https://xstate-wallet.statechannels.org/');
 ```

-This step mounts the wallet iframe in your Dapp, configures communication and performs an initial handshake with the wallet.
+This step mounts the wallet iFrame in your Dapp, configures communication and performs an initial handshake with the wallet.

 At some point in your user flow, you will want to enable the wallet: